Mahishashemirani/Bayesian-Machine-Learning/Bayesian logistic regression/README.md

-# Bayesian Linear Regression with Pyro
+# Bayesian Logistic Regression with Pyro

-## Introduction
+## 📘 Introduction

-Bayesian Logistic Regression extends classical logistic regression by treating model parameters as random variables rather than fixed values.
-This approach allows for incorporating uncertainty into model predictions, providing a distribution over parameters and predictions.
-Bayesian inference estimates posterior distributions of the parameters based on observed data and prior beliefs, rather than finding a single set of fixed parameters.
+Bayesian Logistic Regression extends classical logistic regression by treating model parameters as **random variables** instead of fixed values.
+This approach incorporates **uncertainty** in model predictions, providing a **distribution over parameters and predictions**.
+Bayesian inference estimates **posterior distributions** of parameters, based on prior beliefs and observed data.

-In this project, Bayesian Logistic Regression is implemented using Pyro on a toy dataset.
-Here, Normal priors are placed over the regression parameters (weights and bias) to capture uncertainty around predictions.
+This project implements **Bayesian Logistic Regression using Pyro** on a toy dataset, with **Normal priors** placed over the regression parameters (weights and bias).

 ---

 ## ⚖️ Differences from Classical Logistic Regression

 1. **Parameter Estimation**:
-   - Classical logistic regression relies on point estimates (like Maximum Likelihood Estimation) for parameters.
+   - Classical logistic regression uses point estimates (e.g., Maximum Likelihood Estimation) for parameters.
-   - In Bayesian logistic regression, parameters are random variables drawn from posterior distributions conditioned on the observed data.
+   - Bayesian logistic regression defines parameters as **random variables** drawn from **posterior distributions** based on the data.

 2. **Uncertainty Modeling**:
-   - Classical regression produces point predictions, providing no uncertainty around parameters.
+   - Classical regression provides point predictions without uncertainty.
-   - Bayesian regression offers a distribution over predictions, capturing both model and parameter uncertainty.
+   - Bayesian regression offers a **distribution over predictions**, capturing both model and parameter uncertainty.

 3. **Priors**:
-   -Bayesian models incorporate prior knowledge by assigning priors (e.g., Normal distributions) to parameters, a regularization that can be useful in cases of limited data or for expressing prior beliefs.
+   - Bayesian models incorporate **prior knowledge** by assigning priors (e.g., Normal distributions) to parameters, which is useful in cases of **limited data** or expressing prior beliefs.

 ---

 ## 🧩 Model Specification
 Given an input feature matrix \( X \) and binary output vector \( Y \), the Bayesian Logistic Regression model is defined as:

 \[